-49 shot, 6 fatally in Chicago weekend shootings
+51 shot, 7 fatally in Chicago weekend shootings

 Calvin Seay, 23, was outside his home about 1:30 p.m. in the 7300-block of South Stewart Street when someone in a gray vehicle pulled up and shot at him, police and the medical examiner's office said.

 Seay was hit in the head and chest and taken to University of Chicago Medical Center where he was pronounced dead less than half an hour later, authorities said.
-An autopsy conducted Sunday said Seay died of multiple gunshot wounds, and his death was ruled a homicide.

-A man was shot to death Saturday morning in West Garfield Park.
+Before dawn, a man was shot to death in West Garfield Park.

 About 2:25 a.m., Johnny Parris, 23, was in a vehicle in the 4600-block of West Monroe Street when someone unleashed gunfire, police and the medical examiner's office said.